proycon/LaMachine/CONTRIBUTING.md

 ### Example: Python software

-* We assume a fictitious Python software package named *foobar*.
+* For this example, we use a Python software package named *babelente*
-* The source code is on github as *proycon/foobar*.
+* The source code is on github as https://github.com/proycon/babelente
-* The software is released on the Python Package Index as *foobar*, meaning a simple ``pip install foobar`` is enough to install it and all dependencies.
+* The software is released on the Python Package Index as *babelente*, meaning a simple ``pip install babelente`` is enough to install it and all dependencies.
 * Fork the LaMachine github repository
 * Git clone your fork
-* Create a file  *roles/foobar/tasks/main.yml* (create the necessary directories) with the following contents:
+* Create a file  *roles/babelente/tasks/main.yml* (create the necessary directories) with the following contents:

 ```
  - name: Install Foobar